TedCha/spark-cluster-computer/README.md

 ```bash
 $ scp ~/.ssh/config piXX:~/.ssh/config
 ```

+*Note, XX stands for the specific digit identifier for the Pi (pi02, pi03).*

 Now you should be able to ssh into any Pi from any of the Pis without providing a password.